Dr Simon Woodward

 Simon has an excellent understanding of the environmental, economic and social impacts of tourism and of community involvement in sustainable heritage, leisure and tourism projects, and has spoken at a number of international conferences on those topics.
 He has a particular interest in developing and managing community-based heritage.

-In addition to his teaching responsibilities at Leeds Beckett University and his consultancy work, Simon chairs the ICOMOS-UK Cultural Tourism Committee, sits on ICOMOS-UK National Executive Committee and is a Trustee of the Landscape Research Centre, a charity promoting public engagement with the archaeology of North Yorkshire, and is an onboard lecturer for Seabourn, one of the world's leading cruise lines.
+In addition to his teaching and research responsibilities at Leeds Beckett University and his consultancy work, Simon is a Trustee of the Landscape Research Centre, a charity promoting public engagement with the archaeology of North Yorkshire, and is an onboard lecturer for Seabourn, one of the world's leading cruise lines.

 Simon's current research interests including the development of tourism in rural Albania; community involvement in protecting and managing heritage and student engagement with World Heritage values.
 He is currently co-authoring a text book looking at the challenges of managing World Heritage Sites in today's turbulent world.

 Musgrave J; Woodward S (2016) Ecological Systems Theory Approach to CSR: Contextual perspectives from meeting planners.
 Event Management: an international journal, 20 (3), pp. 367-381.

 Woodward S (2012) Funding Museum Agendas: Challenges and opportunities.
 Managing Leisure, 17 (1), pp. 14-28.

 Woodward SC; Orbasli A (2008) A railway 'route' as a linear heritage attraction: The Hijaz Railway in the Kingdom of Saudi Arabia.
 Journal of Heritage Tourism, 3 (3), pp. 159-175.

 Woodward SC (2004) Faith and Tourism: Planning Tourism in Relation to Places of Worship.
 Tourism Planning & Development, 1 (2), pp. 173-186.